openconfig/grpctunnel/doc/grpctunnel_design.md

 #### Target ID Field

-The `target_id` field is used by the register handler on either the tunnel server or client to define what the handler function can handle.
+The `target` field is used by the register handler on either the tunnel server or client to define what the handler function can handle.
 This is explained in more detail in the [handlers](#handler-field) sections below.

 #### Target Type Field

 The `target_type` represents the type of targets.
-It is use together with target_id in most cases.
+It is use together with target in most cases.

 #### Error Field